-You may have heard about the Fasting Mimicking Diet (FMD), promoted by Professor Walter Longo, author of The Longevity Diet.
+You may have heard about the Fasting Mimicking Diet (FMD), promoted by Professor Valter Longo, author of The Longevity Diet.
 Longo’s research is all about aging – and more importantly, how to slow it down.

 Although Longo studies centenarians – those who live over 100 years – his focus goes beyond how many years you can add to your life.
 Why drag yourself to your 100th birthday with the diseases that typically come with aging (think heart disease, diabetes, arthritis, dementia, Parkinson’s, cancer, etc.)?
 Longo focuses on preventing these diseases.
 In other words, aging with vibrant health and vitality.

 Who doesn’t want this?
 Many of us see our beloved elders rapidly decline as they age.
 Many of my patients at a certain age (often as young as 50!) say things like:

 - This aging stuff is for the birds!

 - Aging sucks!
 Don’t do it.

 - I know this (fill in the blank) disease is just a part of aging.
 Runs in the family.